respondcreate/django-versatileimagefield/README.md

 As you can see, changing an image's PPOI changes the filename of the cropped image.
 This ensures updates to a `VersatileImageField`'s PPOI value will result in unique cache entries for each unique image it creates.

 > ##### NOTE #####
-> Each time a field's PPOI is set, its Filters & Sizers will be immediately stripped down and re-built to account for this change.
+> Each time a field's PPOI is set, its attached Filters & Sizers will be immediately updated with the new value.

 #### Via The Admin ####